The 17 Most Important SEO Tips for Higher Rankings

 7. Add Text to Infographics, Podcasts and Videos

-Yes, visual content (like infographics and podcasts) are an awesome way to get traffic and backlinks.
+Yes, visual content (like infographics and podcasts) is an awesome way to get traffic and backlinks.

 But they have one big problem: